XANOZOID/Burger/README.md

 Lastly, certain features were taken with care in this language.
 There are conditional compilations, there's script inlining, there's meta tags, and there's engine blocks (for certain completion help).
 All of those things listed were taken with care to offer you a seamless game development experience that hopefully simplifies the language and engine connection experience.

-# More

-To see an exhaustive outline of the language syntax/semantics with comments, read [Outline 4](outline_0_4.md).
-Maybe something will surpise you!